pantheon-systems/documentation/source/content/guides/fastly-pantheon/03-fastly-amazon-s3.md

 -  You have an [Amazon S3](https://portal.aws.amazon.com/billing/signup#/start/email) account

-## Integrate Datadog with Your Fastly Account on Pantheon
+## Integrate Amazon S3 with Your Fastly Account on Pantheon

 Follow the steps below to use Amazon S3 with your Fastly on Pantheon account.